jlevy/kmd/kmd/docs/markdown/topics/b3_faq.md

 ### What models are available?

-You can use kmd with any APIs or models you like!
+You can use Kmd with any APIs or models you like!
 By default it uses APIs from OpenAI, Deepgram, and Anthropic.

 ### How can I transcribe a YouTube video or podcast?